Carpal Tunnel Release

 For more information, we would be delighted if you wanted to arrange a consultation with us.
 You can call the Helpline for free and professional advice.

-This article was written by The McIndoe Centre, in collaboration with Oliver Harley MBBS, BSc, MBA, FRCSEd(Plastic Surgery) Consultant Plastic and Reconstructive Surgeon.
+This page was written by The McIndoe Centre, in collaboration with Oliver Harley MBBS, BSc, MBA, FRCSEd(Plastic Surgery) Consultant Plastic and Reconstructive Surgeon.
 All information, advice and procedures were updated on 17th September 2019.